GATB/MindTheGap/README.md

 4. **MindTheGap Output**

     All the output files are prefixed either by a default name: "MindTheGap_Expe-[date:YY:MM:DD-HH:mm]" or by a user defined prefix (option `-out` of MindTheGap).

-    Both MindTheGap modules generate the graph file if reads were given as input:
+    The main results files are output by the Fill module, these are:

+    * an **insertion variant file** (`.insertions.vcf`) in vcf format, in the case of insertion variant detection (for insertions >2 bp).

+    * an **assembly graph file** (`.gfa`) in GFA format, in the case of contig gap-filling.
+It contains the original contigs and the obtained gap-fill sequences (nodes of the graph), together with their overlapping relationships (arcs of the graph).

+    Additional output files are:

-* a graph file (`.h5`).
-This is a binary file, to obtain information stored in it, you can use the utility program `dbginfo` located in your bin directory or in ext/gatb-core/bin/.
+	* a graph file (`.h5`), output by both MindTheGap modules.
+This is a binary file containing the de Bruijn graph data structure.
+To obtain information stored in it, you can use the utility program `dbginfo` located in your bin directory or in ext/gatb-core/bin/.

-    `MindTheGap find` generates the following output files:
+    * Files output specifically by `MindTheGap find`:

     	* a breakpoint file (`.breakpoints`) in fasta format.

 		* a variant file (`.othervariants.vcf`) in vcf format.
 It contains SNPs, deletions and very small insertions (1-2 bp).

-    `MindTheGap fill` generates the following output files:
+    * Files output specifically by `MindTheGap fill`:

 		* a sequence file (`.insertions.fasta`) in fasta format.
 It contains the inserted sequences (for insertions >2 bp) or contig gap-fills that were successfully assembled.

-* an insertion variant file (`.insertions.vcf`) in vcf format, in the case of insertion variant detection (for insertions >2 bp).

-* an assembly graph file (`.gfa`) in GFA format, in the case of contig gap-filling.
-It contains the original contigs and the obtained gap-fill sequences (nodes of the graph), together with their overlapping relationships (arcs of the graph).

 		* a log file (`.info.txt`), a tabular file with some information about the filling process for each breakpoint/grap-fill.

 		* with option `-extend`, an additional sequence file (`.extensions.fasta`) in fasta format.
 It contains sequence extensions for failed insertion or gap-filling assemblies, ie. when the target kmer was not found, the first contig immediately after the source kmer is output.

   ​